Why Study abroad?

 - Exchanges and most third-party program fees are charged as C of I tuition, rather than the specific program fees (some programs differ).
 NOTE: when accepted to programs that are not faculty led, you will pay deposits or holding fees directly to the off-campus program.
 Prepare for that cost to be paid the semester you are applying for the program.
 These costs will vary ($200-$1500.00).
 Additionally, for exchange programs and third-party programs, there is a $200.00 institutional processing fee.

 - LOA experiences mean that the student leaves C of I to participate elsewhere and funding depends on the location and program.
 C of I funds can not be applied to these experiences.

 Need assistance with searching for and/or choosing a program?
-Come by the Center for Experiential Learning (back of Hendren Hall) and talk with Jennifer Riddle or Shelby Winters to start your search and application process.
+Come by the Center for Experiential Learning (back of Hendren Hall) and talk with Jennifer Riddle to start your search and application process.
 Make sure you refer to the following deadlines to have enough time to prepare your materials!
-NOTE: Applications are only available to students who talk to Jennifer or Shelby in person (applications cannot be found online).
+NOTE: Applications are only available to students who talk to Jennifer in person (applications cannot be found online).

 SPRING & SUMMER 2017: Applications due by October 14th, 2016

 FALL 2017: Applications due by April 1st, 2017

 NOTE: For all study away opportunities that are not led by C of I faculty, you must refer to the individual program/provider deadlines (as they vary per location).